osnatos/HDC1080-sensor-controller/README.md

 # HDC1080-sensor-controller
-The sensor controller is designed to work with the HDC1080 sensor.
+The sensor controller is designed to work with the HDC1080 sensor,using the Sensor Controller Engine of CC2640R2F MCU.
 * Project name: HDC1080 sensor
 * Project file: hdc1080_sensor.scp
 * Operating system: TI-RTOS